sugimotot/btsdoc-portal/developers/4_wallet/cli_wallet.md

 If you get the `set_password` prompt, it means your CLI has successfully conected to the testnet witness node.

-***

-> In order to transfer, the wallet must be `unlocked`.
-If the broadcast flag is `False`, the wallet will construct and sign, but **not** broadcast the transaction.
-This can be very useful for a cold storage setup or to verify transactions.
+> To use the wallet, you must be `unlock` the wallet.

 ## Gaining Access to Blockchain